follow up email after interview

 Follow-up emails after an interview are an important part of the job cycle.
 The candidate should start the email by greeting, thanking the interviewer, focusing on your interest in the job, and closure.

 You should focus on sending the email without any grammar and spelling errors.
 Always remember to keep the email short, crisp, and to the point.
 Always personalize your email to the right amount while adhering to the timeline of sending the email.
 Your post-interview follow-up email should make you look confident and not arrogant.
-So, this is how to write a follow-up email after an interview correctly and efficiently.
+So, this is how to write a follow-up email correctly and efficiently after an interview.

 Sending a follow up interview email shows professionalism, reinforces your interest in the role, and keeps you on the recruiter’s radar.